 Any person may make a missing student report.
 The report should be made immediately to the University of Maryland, Baltimore Police Force by calling 711 (from an on-campus phone), or 6-3333 (410-706-3333) or 6-6882 (410-706-6882) or visiting 214 N. Pine St., Baltimore, MD 21201.
 The UMBPF is responsible for investigating each report and determining if a student should be classified as missing.
 The UMBPF will initiate the report and notify the assistant vice president of academic and student affairs and the general manager for University housing.
 UMB will notify the emergency contact within 24 hours after a student is determined to be missing.
-UMB will notify the parent or guardian of a student under the age of 18 within 24 hours after a student is determined to be missing.
 UMB Missing Student Policy can be found at: http://cf.umaryland.edu/umpolicies/usmpolicyInfo.cfm?polid=150